vmware/load-balancer-and-ingress-services-for-kubernetes/docs/akoconfig.md

     * `istioEnabled`: This flag needs to be enabled when AKO is be to brought up in an Istio environment.
     * `ipFamily`: IPFamily specifies IP family to be used.
 This flag can take values `V4` or `V6` (default `V4`).
 This is for the backend pools to use ipv6 or ipv4.
 For frontside VS, use v6cidr
     * `blockedNamespaceList`: This is the list of system namespaces from which AKO will not listen any Kubernetes or Openshift object event.
+    * `useDefaultSecretsOnly`: If this flag is set to true, AKO will only handle default secrets from the namespace where AKO is installed.
+This flag is applicable only to Openshift clusters.
   - `networkSettings`: Data network setting
     * `nodeNetworkList`: This list of network and cidrs are used in pool placement network for vcenter cloud.
 Node Network details are not needed when in nodeport mode / static routes are disabled / non vcenter clouds.
     * `enableRHI`: This is a cluster wide setting for BGP peering.